How To File LLC Taxes In Wisconsin? (Simple Guide)

 Is LLC Free in Wisconsin?

 No, establishing an LLC in Wisconsin is not free.
-It incurs a fee of $130, which serves as the state filing cost for the Wisconsin Articles of Organization.
+It incurs an online fee of $130 ($170 by mail), which serves as the state filing cost for the Wisconsin Articles of Organization.
 If you choose to file this document online, it is submitted to the Wisconsin Department of Financial Institutions.

 What Is the Role of Wisconsin's Department of Safety and Professional Services?